 Stay Protected From Shock

-When using an extension cord outside, there are a few extra safety tips that Beck Electric Company wants you to remember.
+When using an extension cord outside, there are a few extra safety tips that Beck Electric, Generators & Plumbing wants you to remember.
 First, make sure that the cord is plugged into a GFCI outlet.
 This will provide an additional layer of protection if any type of moisture comes into contact with the cord at either end.

 Additionally, make sure that you’re using a cord that’s specifically designed to be used outside.
 The extra insulation on a cord rated for outdoor use will help protect it against small nicks from twigs, rocks, and other obstructions that are often found outside.
 Finally, make sure to use a brightly colored cord so that you don’t accidentally run over it with lawn equipment.